Nevertheless-Space/Terraform-Modules/kubernetes/apps/postgresql/README.md

 # Postgresql DB

 - For the default values see: `defaults.tf`
-- For the input variables see: `inputs.vars.tf`
+- For the input variables see: `inputs.tf`
 - For the terraform providers versions see: `terraform.tf`

 ## Example